etiennecollin/ift3335/README.md

-# ift3335
+# IFT3335

- Homework completed as part of the IFT3335 course at Université de Montréal.
+Assignments completed as part of the IFT3335 course at Université de Montréal.